bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Well, if you've studied something like physics or math, you know that anything you can do in two dimensions you know you can see it in three dimensions and you can do it in n dimensions you can abstract all these things out to to as many dimensions as you need but the general intuition is the same so now you're hitting your keyboard and somewhere in that 32 dimensional space you're slightly off you know but you're still inside this sphere whatever that might look like and so it knows where that mistake is but there's a problem oh yeah no all this amazing wizardry missed something and it basically it lost me a long time ago but go on...

- Well basically it turns out that if your BEC32 address ends with a P and then you can add an arbitrary number of queues to it and it still will match the checksum.
+ Well basically it turns out that if your BECH32 address ends with a P and then you can add an arbitrary number of queues to it and it still will match the checksum.

 Aaron Van Wirdum: 00:26:47

-Oh yeah, that was a bug in BEC32.
+that was a bug in BECH32.

 Sjors Provoost: 00:26:51

-Yeah, so I guess the analogy would be that the circles are not entirely separate in some weird way.
+ So I guess the analogy would be that the circles are not entirely separate in some weird way.
 And that's not good.
 But that's actually not a problem originally.

 Aaron Van Wirdum: 00:27:01